LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta.md

 **Gender**: Female

 ![[Pasted image 20230131221834.png]]

+---
-My Yuan-ti share a greater resemblance to humans than snakes; however, they will still be distinctly non-human.
-Ability wise, everything on 5eTools will be used **and** there will be some additional ones too.
+*My Yuan-ti share a greater resemblance to humans than snakes; however, they will still be distinctly non-human.
+Ability wise, everything on 5eTools will be used **and** there will be some additional ones too.*

 base skills:
 - darkvision